 The World Indigenous Television Broadcasters Network (WITBN) is a global alliance which aims to unify television broadcasters worldwide to retain and grow indigenous languages and cultures.

 Every two years the Network holds a conference.
-In 2014 the conference was hosted by Aboriginal Peoples Television Network (APTN) in Winnipeg, Canada.
+In 2016 the conference was hosted by the National Indigenous Television (NITV) channel in Sydney, Australia.